yanivnizan/knowledge-base/src/documents/docs/platforms/unity/FAQ.html.md

 2. Refund the test item.
 See Google's [Refund an order](https://support.google.com/wallet/business/answer/2741495?hl=en) instructions for how to do this.
 3. Call `removeNonConsumableItem` to clear your local inventory.
 (It will NOT be refreshed by Google Play because the reception has already been removed).

+Note that Google Play caches purchase statuses locally, so you may have to wait a few minutes for the cancellation to actually take place.
+If you don't want to wait, a faster option is to clear the cache of the "Google Play Store" app and your app manually, to force the non-consumable item refresh.

 ---

 **If I make changes to the products I have defined in iTunes Connect or Google Play, how can I see the updated information in my code?**